scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 }
 ```

-This is the basics of using monad transformers.
+This is the basis of all monad transformers.
 The combined `map` and `flatMap` methods
 allow us to use both component monads
 without having to recursively unpack